We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 FAQs

-Carpenter bee traps should be put out at the beginning of spring and should be left out all summer because the pheromones released by dead carpenter bees actually draw live carpenter bees into the trap.
+Carpenter bee traps should be put out at the beginning of spring and left out all summer.
+Since dead carpenter bees release pheromones that draw live ones into the trap, it’s a good idea to keep them up even if you aren’t still seeing bees.

 The best place to put a carpenter bee trap is high on any corner of the home so that the bees have full access to the trap and it’s easy for them to see the entrance.